Chart Color Schemes

 Health performance in Port Macquarie - West is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Port Macquarie - West faces significant health challenges, with various conditions affecting both younger and older age groups.
-Approximately 50% (~12,044 people) have private health cover, lower than the national average of 55.3%.
+Port Macquarie-West faces significant health challenges, with various conditions affecting both younger and older age groups.
+Approximately half of its total population (~12,044) has private health cover, compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (11.6%) and mental health issues (10.5%).
-Conversely, 57.5% report no medical ailments, compared to 59.9% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 27.7% (6,682 people).
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 11.6% of residents) and mental health issues (impacting 10.5%).
+Conversely, 57.5% of residents report no medical ailments, slightly lower than the Rest of NSW's figure of 59.9%.
+The area has a higher proportion of seniors aged 65 and over at 27.7% (6,682 people), with health outcomes among this demographic presenting some challenges despite performing better than the general population in certain health metrics.

 Frequently Asked Questions - Health